 Imagine if, 30 years from now, business leaders are still scratching their heads about how to use artificial intelligence.
 It’s nearly impossible to believe that will be true.

-Yet a similar phenomenon has already happened with another technology: sales and.
+Yet a similar phenomenon has already happened with another technology: sales and marketing automation.

 Back in 1989, when hair metal music played on MTV and a lone protester famously stood in front of a tank in Tiananmen Square, the Harvard Business Review published an article that explored how automation was ready to boost marketing and sales teams.